White sturgeon: Reproduction

 "White sturgeons are iteroparous breeders with a spawning period in the Sacramento and San Joaquin Rivers between mid-February to late May, with peak activity during March and April" - Kohlhorst 1976.

 There is much uncertainty around reproduction timing of events in white sturgeon, with many papers reporting differing results dependent on the river system observed.
-Chapman, Van Enennaam and Doroshov witnessed sexually mature females 950 mm FL in the Sacramento-San Joaquin River system estimated around nine years old by using the Von Bertalannfy growth function, while the youngest sexual mature was a male 750 mm FL estimated to be six years old.
+Chapman, Van Enennaam and Doroshov witnessed sexually mature females 950 mm FL in the Sacramento-San Joaquin River system estimated around nine years old by using the Von Bertalanffy growth function, while the youngest sexual mature was a male 750 mm FL estimated to be six years old.
 However, other reports have sexual maturity for white sturgeon at twelve years old for females and ten years old for males.
 Uncertainty around age estimates from fin ray annulus may account for any disparity.

 Spawning periodicity is thought to be two to four years for females and one to two years for males.
 Behavior during spawning is not well known, but it is known that they are communal broadcast spawners, where a female's eggs are fertilized by many males.
 When ready to spawn, white sturgeon choose a variety of substrates dependent on the river system, spawning on gravel or rocky substrate in moderate to fast currents, with observed depths of 3-23 m, and water velocities at the bottom on a range of 0.6-2.4 m/sec.
 When eggs are released by the female, they are negatively buoyant, and develop an adhesive coat upon contact with water, which allows them to attach to the substrate near where they were spawned.
 Hatching time is temperature dependent, and can range from 3–13 days.
 Optimal temperature is between 14 and 16 C, with mortality observed below 8 C and above 2 C.